 by Texas Homesteader ~

-It’s super easy to cook Instant Pot Pinto Beans.
-And I often cook a whole bag.
+It’s super easy to cook Instant Pot Pinto Beans in only 30 minutes.
+And I often cook a large bag at one time.
 You’d be surprised at the many ways to serve them.
 Come see.

 (Note: Some links in this post will take you to other related articles for further information.
 But links preceded with * are affiliate links.
 If you click and buy something I could receive a tiny commission.)

-Now most folks say you don’t have to pre-soak your pintos when cooking in a pressure cooker.
+Most folks these days say you don’t have to pre-soak your pintos when cooking them in a pressure cooker.
 But I find they always cook better if I do.

 So I’ll sort the beans that morning, rinse them and then cover them with water, allowing them to soak all day.
 That way when I go to make my beans for supper it’s super easy and lightening fast!